joelwaymack/joelwaymack.github.io/_posts/2022-07-08-azure-functions-part-3-building-a-processing-pipeline.md

 ### Retrieving Subscriptions Daily

 The next step is setting up our system is to retrieve subscriptions when it is time to process their monthly payment.
 To do this, we'll create a new Function called **ProcessDailySubscriptions** in the **ProcessSubscriptionHandler** class and use a timer trigger.
-We could use a Cosmos input binding with a SQL query to retrieve all the subscriptions for today but the query would get pretty gnarly since months don't have the same number of days and Cosmos doesn't have a robust set of Date functions for us to use.
+We could use a Cosmos input binding with a SQL query to retrieve all the subscriptions for today, but the query would get pretty gnarly since months don't have the same number of days and Cosmos doesn't have a robust set of Date functions for us to use.
 Instead, we'll have the input binding give us the Cosmos DocumentClient class so we can craft our own logic for retrieving subscriptions.
 (If I was using a different language, I would need to use the Cosmos library for that language to do this part instead of an input binding.
 The in-process version of C# Functions gives us a little more flexibility.)

 ```csharp
 [FunctionName("ProcessDailySubscriptions")]